GWC-DCMB/curriculum-notebooks/paper/paper.md

 3. Apply data analysis to real world data to answer scientific questions.
 4. Create informative summary statistics and data visualizations in Python.

 These skills provide a solid foundation for basic data analysis in Python.
-Participation in our program exposes students to the many ways coding and data science can is impactful across many disciplines.
+Participation in our program exposes students to the many ways coding and data science can be impactful across many disciplines.

 ## Course Content